-M&A due diligence checklist example: What documents to include?
+M&A due diligence checklist: What documents to include?

-In this article, we overview what a typical check list for M&A due diligence contains, and why having one is critical for deal success.
+In this article, we explore the fundamentals of M&A due diligence, overview what a typical checklist for M&A due diligence contains, and why having one is critical for deal success.

 What is a due diligence checklist, and why is it essential for successful due diligence?